Are you looking for a fun day out in Manchester that doesn’t cost a lot?

 The Altrincham Garden Centre is home to a fun and colourful children’s play area!
 It is a great trade-off; parents can bring enjoy the garden centre and kids can be treated to some wonderful play equipment, including lots to climb on, crawl under and slide down!
 Find out more.

 Gallery Oldham has an amazing range of art collections from around the world and is a great place to take your budding little artists for a cultural day out!
 The gallery is home to over 12,000 social and industrial history items, over 2000 works of art, 1,000 items of decorative art and more than 80,000 natural history specimens.
+They also have lot of family events taking place so keep an eye out!
 Find out more.

 Do you know any more fab and free activities?
 We’d really love to know!
 Someone else might love it, and really want to go!
 If you’ve got ideas, suggestions or reviews, you can shout all about it on whatever channel you choose!